joe-liad/jkan/_datasets/sample-dataset.md

 title: Sample dataset
 organization: Sample Department
 notes: >-
-  This is an example dataset that comes with a new installation of JKAN, not bad is it
+  This is an example dataset that comes with a new installation of JKAN, good eh?
 resources:
   - name: Air Monitoring Stations CSV
     url: >-